Dual-R-DETR: Resolving Query Competition with Pairwise Routing in Transformer Decoders: Introduction

+Several recent works have also investigated query dynamics more directly by modifying query interactions or selection strategies.
+For example, EASE-DETR~\cite{gao2024ease} introduces early suppression mechanisms to mitigate redundant query responses, and query selection-based approaches~\cite{senthivel2024qr} aim to improve efficiency by pruning less informative queries during decoding.
+These methods operate at the level of query selection or lifecycle management.
+In contrast, our approach does not remove or terminate queries.
+Instead, Dual-R-DETR explicitly regulates \emph{pairwise query--query interactions} throughout decoding, selectively suppressing competitive interactions while preserving cooperative interactions among complementary queries.

+Motivated by this observation, we propose \textbf{Dual-R-DETR}, which explicitly resolves query competition by introducing adaptive \emph{pairwise routing} into decoder self-attention.
+Instead of treating all query pairs uniformly, Dual-R-DETR learns to modulate query interactions based on readily available signals, including appearance similarity, prediction confidence, and spatial geometry.
+It introduces two complementary routing behaviors: suppressor routing, which attenuates interactions between competing queries targeting the same object, and delegator routing, which promotes diversification by encouraging queries to explore different regions.
+Prior works manage which queries live or die, but we model how surviving queries interact via asymmetric pairwise modulation.

-Our contributions are summarized as follows: \begin{itemize}[topsep=0pt, itemsep=0pt, parsep=0pt] \item \textbf{Dual Routing Mechanisms}: We introduce suppressor routes that modulate attention between competing queries and delegator routes that encourage query diversification through learnable pairwise biases. \item \textbf{Adaptive Gating}: We develop pairwise gating based on query similarity, confidence, and geometry to dynamically select appropriate routing types for each query pair. \item \textbf{Training Strategy}: We employ dual-branch training that incorporates routing biases only during training, ensuring no additional inference cost. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item \textbf{Competition-Aware Query Routing}: We introduce a pairwise routing mechanism that explicitly distinguishes competitive and cooperative query interactions in DETR decoders. \item \textbf{Dual Routing Behaviors}: We propose suppressor and delegator routing to respectively attenuate redundant query interactions and encourage exploration of complementary regions. \item \textbf{Efficient Training Strategy}: We employ dual-branch training to incorporate routing during training while incurring no additional inference cost. \end{itemize}

-We validate our approach through extensive experiments on COCO 2017~\cite{coco} and CityScapes~\cite{Cordts2016} for both object detection and instance segmentation, demonstrating consistent improvements across multiple DETR baselines and backbones.
+Extensive experiments on COCO~\cite{coco} and Cityscapes~\cite{Cordts2016} for object detection and instance segmentation demonstrate that Dual-R-DETR consistently improves multiple DETR baselines across different backbones.